 Warriors@Amazon include current and former active military personnel, their families, and the Amazon employees who support them.
 This group provides members with a professional network, organizes community outreach programs, and assists veterans during their transition into civilian life within Amazon.
 In 2018, Warriors@ produced a Veteran’s/Armistice Day event for employees across the US, UK, and India.

 Women in Finance Initiative

-The Women in Finance Initiative (WiFi) is building a global forum for women in finance and their advocates to network and partner.
+WiFi UK and Ireland’s vision is to make Amazon Earth's most sought after long-term career choice for Finance Professionals, regardless of gender.
+WiFi aims to foster an inclusive and supportive community of women and allies by implementing change in the workplace.
 They focus on recruitment, retention and advancement through training, career development and community engagement.
 They have also worked to improve the recruiting and onboarding experience of new candidates and hires, and host networking events.